Asset ManagementClick here to view PDF version.Effective November 2015Version: 1.3

 The District contracts with a company to provide eWaste services.
 That company conforms to materials handling requirements which are evaluated for information security, environmental safety, and local economic impact.

-When disposal is scheduled the eWaste company will provide PPS IT a record of the final transfer of each asset to a disposed status.
+When disposal is scheduled the eWaste company will provide PPS OTIS a record of the final transfer of each asset to a disposed status.
 The technician will enter the disposed status into the system of record within three days.

 Loss and Theft of Assets